DreyCode2/youtube-downloader/README.md

 A simple desktop app for downloading videos with yt-dlp, built with a CustomTkinter interface.
 No terminal commands to remember: paste the URL, pick a format, done.

-Everything lives in a single file (`ytdown.py`), no complicated project structure or weird dependencies.

 ## What it does

 - Paste a URL and it pulls the title, duration, and thumbnail before you download anything.